pratyushb25/ML-Project_dragline_factors/README.md

    ```
    cd dragline_factors
    ```
-3. Create and activate a virtual environment (optional but recommended):
+3. Create and activate a virtual environment (I prefer this to isolate package installations):
    ```
    virtualenv venv
-   source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+   # On Windows use `venv\Scripts\activate`
+   # on Max and Linux use `source venv/bin/activate`
    ```
 4. Install the required packages:
    ```